Krisueu/Custom-Share-Button-Plugin/readme.txt

 A simple plugin that allows sharing posts via a custom share button.

 == Description ==
+!!
+This project is no longer maintained. !!
+No new features, bug fixes, or support will be provided.
 The Custom Share Button Plugin is a simple WordPress plugin that allows users to share posts via a custom share button.

 == Installation ==